pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 In this example, the additional selector expression limits users of this class to smaller sub-partitions.
-Together with limiting the number of claims that users are allowed to create for this class (see resource quotas in the core KEP) this can ensure that users do not consume too much resources.
+Together with limiting the number of claims that users are allowed to create for this class (see resource quotas in the core KEP) this can ensure that users do not consume too many resources.
 Allowing resource quotas that are based on resource attributes may be a useful future enhancement.